Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC: Heavy Quark-Antiquark Pair in Non-Equilibrium QCD Using Closed-Time Path Integral Formalism

 For color singlet heavy quark-antiquark pair the operators $O_1$ and $O'_2$ are proportional to the unit matrix $I$ in color space and for color octet heavy quark-antiquark pair the operators $O_1$ and $O'_2$ are proportional to the color matrix $T^a$ in color space where $T^a$ is the generator of the SU(3) group.
-The normalization factor $\frac{1}{Z[0]}$ is suppressed in eq. (\ref{nezfi}) as it will cancel in the final result.